-Rise of the sneaker subject of Brooklyn Museum exhibit
+Rise of the sneaker subject of NY museum exhibit

 New York — The sneaker is a force in fashion, music and sports, but where did it all begin?